killercup/react-prop-schema/Readme.md

 React.renderComponent(fakePerson, document.getElementById('container'));
 ```

+Also note that elements with `type: string` support a special `pattern` property which can be set to a valid [faker.js] method (e.g. `'Internet.email'`), which will then be used to generate the fake data.

 ## Getting this Experiment Started

 Uses `gulp` and `browserify`, but you don't have to concern yourself with that.
 If you enjoy fiddling with that kind of stuff, though, I hope you enjoy reading it.
 I spend at least an hour to get it working (generating two JS files, one for my JS and one for external libraries).